pushkar100/notes-clean-code-architecture/6-conditionals-and-loops.md

 }
 ```

+**Note:** We can also throw errors early in guard clauses instead of returning early!

 ## 4.Avoid type checking

 JavaScript is untyped, which means your functions can take any type of argument.
 Sometimes you are bitten by this freedom and it becomes tempting to do type-checking in your functions.
 There are many ways to avoid having to do this.
 The first thing to consider is "consistent APIs".